GerritCodeReview/modules_cache-chroniclemap/README.md

+# DEPRECATION NOTICE

+GerritForge has decided to [change the license to BSL](https://gitenterprise.me/2025/09/30/re-licensing-gerritforge-plugins-welcome-to-gerrit-enterprise/) therefore the Apache 2.0 version of this plugin is deprecated.
+The recommended version of the cache-chroniclemap plugin is on [GitHub](https://github.com/GerritForge/cache-chroniclemap) and the development continues on [GerritHub.io](https://review.gerrithub.io/admin/repos/GerritForge/cache-chroniclemap,general).

-# Persistent cache for Gerrit, based on ChronicleMap
+# Persistent cache for Gerrit, based on ChronicleMap (DEPRECATED)

 Non-blocking and super-fast on-disk cache libModule for [Gerrit Code Review](https://gerritcodereview.com) based on [ChronicleMap on-disk implementation](https://github.com/OpenHFT/Chronicle-Map).